he remainder of 16-car Chase field will be filled by the winless drivers who are highest in points.

 How is the Chase broken down?

 The Chase will have three three-race segments, followed by the season finale at Homestead-Miami Speedway.
-In 2017, the first round, or Round of All race Teams, will be at Chicago, New Hampshire and Dover.
-The second round, or Round of 12, will be at Kansas, Charlotte and Talladega.
+In 2018, the first round, or Round of All race Teams, will be at Las Vegas, Richmond and Charlotte.
+The second round, or Round of 12, will be at Dover, Talladega and Kansas.
 The third round, or Round of 8, will be at Martinsville, Texas and Phoenix.The Championship Round of 4 will be at Homestead.

 How do Chase drivers advance from each round?